guilindner/VortexFitting/docs/methodology.rst

 In this work we are dealing with a time-independent flow, so we have no decaying due to viscosity.
-And since the coherent structures are in movement, we add the convective velocity to the Lamb-Oseen vortex model shown in equation \ref{eq:oseen}.
+And since the coherent structures are in movement, we add the advective velocity to the Lamb-Oseen vortex model shown in equation \ref{eq:oseen}.

 .. math::
    \label{eq:oseen}